sgrodzicki/sencha-touch/docs/guides/history_support/README.md

 ## Sharing urls across Device Profiles

-In most cases you'll want to share the exact same route structure between your <a href="#!/guide/profiles">Device Profiles</a>.
+In most cases you'll want to share the exact same route structure between your [Device Profiles](#!/guide/profiles).
 This way a user using your Phone version can send their current url to a friend using a Tablet and expect that their friend will be taken to the right place in the Tablet app.
 This generally means it's best to define your route configurations in the superclass of the Phone and Tablet-specific Controllers:

     Ext.define('MyApp.controller.Products', {
         extend: 'Ext.app.Controller',